 Two additional questions were asked during the survey dealing with the overall maintenance of Kentucky's roadways.
 The first question asked the respondents to rate the overall maintenance of Kentucky's roadways.
-The average rating for overall maintenance was 3.6, the distribution of overall maintenance is given in Figure 23, it may be seen from Figure 23 that 55% of the respondents rated the overall maintenance a "4" or "Excellent".
+The average rating for overall maintenance was 3.6; the distribution of overall maintenance is given in Figure 23.
+It may be seen that 55 percent of the respondents rated the overall maintenance a "4" or "5" (Excellent).
 Figure 24 provides the distribution of the perceived overall maintenance level across the highway districts.